MarkWme/aks-sb-workshop/06-ContainerRegistry.md

 The result will be an error, usually something indicating access is not allowed!
 Private link is preventing access from outside of the AKS subnet.

 ---

+## Challenges

+- Geo-replication is enabled for your Azure Container Registry instance.
+Can you find where this is configured?
+Which Azure region is setup as a replica?
+- Temporarily enable public access to your Azure Container Registry instance.
+Confirm that the command above to view the repositories now works.

+---